utsawk/CarND-MPC-Project/README.md

 ## Project Description

 The goal of this project to implement Model Predictive Control (MPC) to drive a car around the track in a simulator.
-The The goal of Model Predictive Control is to optimize the control inputs: steering angle and throttle.
+The goal of Model Predictive Control is to optimize the control inputs: steering angle and throttle.
 Additionally, the actuator commands are then delayed by 100 ms to simulate real world scenarios.

 ### The Model

 The kinematic model is used for this project.
 The state of the vehicle includes vehicle's x and y coordinates, orientation angle (psi), velocity, cross-track error (cte) and orientation angle error (epsi).
-MPC optimizer outputs steering angle (delta) and throttle value (a).
+MPC optimizer outputs steering angles (delta) and throttle values (a).
 The model combines the state and actuations from the previous timestep to calculate the state for the current timestep based on the equations below:
 ```
 x[t+1] = x[t] + v[t] * cos(psi[t]) * dt;
 y[t+1] = y[t] + v[t] * sin(psi[t]) * dt;